If you're looking for a Xero backup solution, you can find more information on our website, or start a free trial here

 • Open the script in a text editor like Notepad or Notepad++.

-• directory_path is the path of the folder (e.g. Journals) that contains the multiple JSON files that need to be combined.
+• directory_path - the path of the folder (e.g. Journals) that contains the multiple JSON files that need to be combined

-• output_file is where you want the combined JSON file to go.
-This needs to have a path and a filename with the .json extension.
+• output_file - the location where you want the combined JSON file to go (this must be a path ending in a filename with the .json extension)

-• Save the Python file after amending the two variables above.
+• Save the Python file after amending the three variables above.

 • If using PowerShell, run: